 In Historic Ruling, U.S. Supreme Court Affirms Marriage Equality Across the United States on June 26, 2015

-The Tennessee couples, who include a full-time Army reservist and two professors of veterinary medicine, all formerly lived and married in other states and later moved to Tennessee to pursue careers and make new homes for their families.
-Tennessee does not respect the couples’ lawful marriages and treats them as strangers to each other.
+The Tennessee couples, who included a full-time Army reservist and two professors of veterinary medicine, all formerly lived and married in other states and later moved to Tennessee to pursue careers and make new homes for their families.
+Tennessee refused to respect the couples’ lawful marriages and treated them as strangers to each other.

 On April 25, 2014, the Sixth Circuit Court of Appeals ordered that the case be assigned to a panel of judges for decision as soon as possible and entered an order temporarily preventing enforcement of the district court’s order.
-The Sixth Circuit heard oral argument in the case on Aug.
-6, 2014.
-In a 2-1 decision, the Sixth Circuit ruled on Nov.
-6, 2014 that state bans on the freedom to marry for same-sex couples in four states—Tennessee, Kentucky, Michigan, and Ohio—do not violate the U.S. Constitution.
+The Sixth Circuit heard oral argument in the case on August 6, 2014.
+In a 2-1 decision, the Sixth Circuit ruled on November 6, 2014 that state bans on the freedom to marry for same-sex couples in four states‚–Tennessee, Kentucky, Michigan, and Ohio‚–did not violate the U.S. Constitution.
 Judge Martha Craig Daughtry dissented from the decision, which was authored by Judge Jeffrey Sutton.
 On November 14, 2014, the couples asked the United States Supreme Court to hear their case.

-In addition to NCLR, the Tennessee couples are represented by Abby Rubenfeld, the law firm of Sherrard & Roe, the law firm of Ropes & Gray LLP, Regina Lambert, and Maureen Holland.
+In addition to NCLR, the Tennessee couples were represented by Abby Rubenfeld, the law firm of Sherrard & Roe, the law firm of Ropes & Gray LLP, Regina Lambert, and Maureen Holland.